k-krivokapic/grape-analyzer/README.md

 # grape-analyzer
-A small program using SAM to analyze the color of uploaded photos of grapes using HSV.
-To use, clone this repositorty and run it locally.
+A small program using SAM to analyze the color of uploaded photos of grapes using HSV for research purposes.
+To use, clone this repository and run it locally.

 ---
 Citation: